anicholakos/complete_fxos_tutorial/source/episode06.rst

 a local database of sorts to save your data and the data will be available not just across the application but also across application restarts.

 Prerequisites
 -------------

-* You have setup your machine with the Firefox OS Simulator.
+* You have setup your machine with the Firefox OS simulator.
 If not you can check out :ref:`dev_setup`, which takes you through the entire setup.
 * You have installed the ``zipcodeapp`` that we covered in :ref:`hello_world`.
   This tutorial uses that as an example, but if you have any other application installed in the Firefox WebIDE, then you should be able to follow along.

 What this Episode covers
 ------------------------

 * What is the HTML5 LocalStorage API.
 * Sample Firefox OS Application that covers using HTML5 LocalStorage API.

 Episode 6 in Action
 -------------------